-But the failure of our newly-empowered agents to exercise their responsibilities to ownership is but a part of the problem we face.
-The field of institutional investment management-the field in which I've now plied my trade for almost 58 years-also played a major, if often overlooked, role.
+But the failure of our newly empowered agents to exercise their responsibilities to ownership is but a part of the problem we face.
+The field of institutional investment management-the field in which I've now plied my trade for more than 58 years-also played a major, if often overlooked, role.
 As a group, we veered off-course almost 180 degrees from stewardship to salesmanship, in which our focus turned away from prudent management and toward product marketing.
 We moved from a focus on long-term investment to a focus on short-term speculation.
 The driving dream of our advisor/agents was to gather ever-increasing assets under management, the better to build their advisory fees and profits, even as these policies came at the direct expense of the investor/principals whom, under traditional standards of trusteeship and fiduciary duty, they were duty-bound to serve.

 Conflicts of interest are pervasive throughout the field of money management, albeit different in each sector.
-Private pension plans face one set of conflicts (i.e., minimizing plan contributions helps maximize a corporation's earnings).
-Public pension plans another (i.e., political pressure to invest in pet projects of legislators).
-And labor union plans yet another (i.e., interest facing "sell-side" analysts were exposed by the investigations of New York Attorney General Spitzer in 2002-2003.

-^{} I'm speaking here of the "buy-side" analysts employed directly by these managers.
-The conflicts of pressure to employ money managers who are willing to "pay to play").
+Private pension plans face one set of conflicts (i.e., minimizing plan contributions helps maximize a corporation's earnings), public pension plans another (i.e., political pressure to invest in pet projects of legislators).
+And labor union plans face yet another (i.e., pressure to employ money managers who are willing to "pay to play").
 But it is in the mutual fund industry where the conflict between fiduciary duty to fund shareholder/clients often directly conflicts with the business interests of the fund manager.

 Perhaps we shouldn't be surprised that our money managers act first in their own behalf.
-Indeed, as Vice Chancellor Leo E. Strine, Jr., of the Delaware Court of Chancery has observed, "It would be passing strange if . . . professional money managers would, as a class, be less likely to exploit their agency than the managers of the corporations that make products and deliver services."
-In the fund industry-by far the largest of all financial intermediaries-that failure to serve the interests of fund shareholders has wide ramifications.
-Ironically, the failure has occurred despite the clear language of the Investment Company Act of 1940 that demands that, "mutual funds should be managed and operated in the best interests of their shareholders, rather than in the interests of (their) advisers."
+Indeed, as Vice

+Chancellor Leo E. Strine, Jr., of the Delaware Court of Chancery has observed, "It would be passing strange if ... professional money managers would, as a class, be less likely to exploit their agency than the managers of the corporations that make products and deliver services" [2007, p.
+7].
+In the fund industry-the largest of all financial intermediaries-that failure to serve the interests of fund shareholders has wide ramifications.
+Ironically, the failure has occurred despite the clear language of the Investment Company Act of 1940, which demands that "mutual funds should be organized, managed and operated in the best interests of their shareholders, rather than in the interests of (their) advisers."